sa-fx/arduino-keyboard/README.md

 # arduino-keyboard
 ## *"Project Beethoven" - A miniature keyboard running on an Arduino*

+**This repository has been archived.
+Any and all changes to this code will be implemented [here](https://github.com/sa-fx/mini-piano).**

 This repository contains the code for a miniature keyboard.
 The keyboard supports 13 notes, spanning a full octave.

 If the first 6 notes of *Happy Birthday* are played, the keyboard will finish the song automatically.